trippster08/genome_skimming_LAB/README.md

 ```

 ### Run GetOrganelle
 Run the GetOrganelle shell script, including the path to the directory containing your trimmed read files followed by organelle type (one of "embplant_pt", "other_pt", "embplant_mt", "embplant_nr", "animal_mt", "fungus_mt").
-For most, it should be something like: `/scratch/genomics/USERNAME/PROJECT/data/trimmed_sequences animal_mt`
+For most, it should be something like: `/scratch/genomics/USERNAME/PROJECT/data/trimmed_reads animal_mt`
 ```
-sh getorganelle.sh path_to_trimmed_sequences organelle
+sh getorganelle.sh path_to_trimmed_reads organelle
 ```
 GetOrganelle results will be saved in `/scratch/genomics/USERNAME/PROJECT/data/results/getorganelle/`.
 The results for each sample will be in a separate direcotry, named with the sample name.
 Unfortunately, like many of the programs in this pipeline, the resultant mitochondrial contigs that will be used for annotation are generically named, with no sample name attached.
 Additionally, there are a lot of files and folders in the results directory that are extremely large and largely uneccesary to keep.
 To simplify annotation and downloading of the most essential information, the GetOrganelle job copies resultant mitochondrial contigs to `data/results/getorganelle_contigs/` while also prepending the sample name.  the getorganelle_contigs directory also contains three text files: 'getorganelle_repeats.txt', 'getorganelle_scaffolds.txt', and 'getorganelle_failures.txt'. 'getorganelle_scaffolds.txt' contains a list of all samples for which no contig was found. 'getorganelle_repeats.txt' contains a list of samples for which multiple contigs were found, all the same except for varying repeat regions attached to one end.
 These contigs are not copied to `data/results/getorganelle_contigs/`.  'getorganelle_scaffolds.txt' contains a list of all samples for which one or more mitochondrial contigs were found, but these contigs were not complete and circularizable.
 These contigs are copies to `data/results/getorganelle_contigs/` for annotation.